 The board above describes the overarching vision that guides the product.
 It states who should use and purchase the product (Target Group), why people would want to use and buy it (Needs), what the key product features are (Product), and why the organisation should invest money in the product (Value).

-It’s important to understand that the vision board is intended to initiate the innovation process.
+It’s important to understand that the vision board is intended to initiate the innovation and product discovery process.
 It does not want to describe the users, the product, and the business model comprehensively or in great detail.
 It rather captures the critical assumptions, those assumptions that will make or break the product.
-More information is provided later in form of the Product Canvas and the Business Model Canvas, as the following picture illustrates.
+If you want to capture how the product is monetised together with its business model, then I recommend that you either use the extended version of the vision board or complement the simple version shown above with the Business Model Canvas.

 To clarify my thoughts, I sat down and created a new product vision board.
 While I am a great fan of simple, physical tools, I decided to create an electronic vision board, as I wanted to share the board with Johan who lives in New Zealand, whereas I am based in the UK.
-Here is what I came up with:
+Here is the initial product vision board I came up with:

 To create the board, I started with the vision statement keeping it intentionally broad.
 This allows me to follow the vision even if my electronic tool idea turns out to be ill conceived.
 At the same time, the vision reminds me that the new product is only means to an end: to help organisations create great products.

-In the next step, I listed those product features, which I consider to be particularly important to create value for the users.
+In the next step, I listed those product features, which I consider believe will help the product stand out.
 I was careful not state a specific solution such as an iPad app, or a web app.
 This would be premature at this point in time and narrow down the options too quickly.
 Before I decide on the product specifics, I want to validate the needs of the target group first.
-As a consequence, the vision board may change based on the new insights.
+As a consequence, the vision board is likely to change based on the new insights.

-Finally, I stated the motivation for my business to invest in an electronic canvas tool.
+Finally, I stated the motivation for my business to invest in a digital canvas.
 Similarly to the other sections, I have tried to focus on what I believe are the key assumptions and not be tempted to design the business model before I haven’t learned more about the users and their needs.
 After all, the business model will only work if the needs are met well!